rohitbhosale409/Stock-Management/README.md

 A simple and responsive inventory management web application built using **HTML**, **CSS**, and **JavaScript**.
 This app allows users to view, filter, and sort stock items with a clean, modern UI and dark mode support.

-> ✅ Perfect for beginners to understand DOM manipulation, filtering, sorting, and UI interactivity.

 ---